 - Reasons Why A Cat Wagging Its Tail When Petted

-They wag their tails when being petted because they enjoy the attention, especially if given a gentle stroke or pet on their head, neck, or back.
+They wag their tails when petting because they enjoy the attention, especially if given a gentle stroke or pet on their head, neck, or back.

-If you want your cat to be fond of you, you need to give them lots of attention.
+If you want your cat to be fond of you, you must give them lots of attention.

-This article explains what causes a cat’s tail to wag when being stroked or petted.
+This article explains what causes a cat’s tail to wag when stroked or petted.

 Reasons Why A Cat Wagging Its Tail When Petted